matthew-parlette/salt-andromeda/README.md

 keystone
 --------
+To setup keystone:
+1. Run the salt state for keystone-init

+    salt 'server' state.sls salt-andromeda.openstack.keystone.keystone-init

+1. Add the keystone sls to the top.sls file

 init.sls manages the keystone package, service, and config file.
 This should go in top.sls:

     - salt-andromeda.openstack.keystone

-populate.sls adds the users, roles, services, and endpoints.
+keystone-init.sls adds the users, roles, services, and endpoints.

-This is not run as a part of highstate, so to populate the database:
+This is not run as a part of highstate, so to initialize the keystone database:

-    salt 'server' state.sls salt-andromeda.openstack.keystone.populate
+    salt 'server' state.sls salt-andromeda.openstack.keystone.keystone-init